medavidallsop/pb4wp/README.md

 Build them using `build:assets` to see the resulting files.
 The compiled and minified files will be added to `assets` to be enqueued.

-You should replace these with your assets as per your requirements, or remove if no assets needed. (ensure you amend the scripts in `package.json` accordingly).
+You should replace these with your assets as per your requirements or remove them if no assets needed.
+(Ensure you amend the scripts in `package.json` accordingly).

 Note when enqueuing your assets, it is recommended to enqueue the compiled version in `/assets`, not `/client`, as the assets folder contains the compiled/minified assets, whereas client are the source files.

-If your project relies on a JS library, rather than enqueing the JS library, it is recommended to bundle this with the script files which rely on it.
+If your project relies on a JS library, rather than enqueueing the JS library, it is recommended to bundle this with the script files which rely on it.

 # PHP